bdickason/bdickason.com/posts/make-it-cheap-to-fail.md

 date: 2021-04-30
 description: "Humans learn by failing.
 But failure can be expensive.
 The best products let you fail fast without long wait times or increased costs.
 They make it cheap to fail."
 thumbnail: /static/posts/make-it-cheap-to-fail/groundhog-day.jpg
-hero: /static/posts/make-it-cheap-to-fail/groundhog-day.jpg
-heroAlt: Make it cheap to fail
+thumbnailAlt: Make it cheap to fail
 layout: layouts/post-blog.njk
 ---